Site icon Our Breathing Planet

 Lady’s Slipper Orchid Physical Description

-Since so many species bear the same common name of Lady’s Slipper Orchid, one fact can’t be denied.
-That’s the fact that physical variations naturally occur.
+Since so many separate species bear the same common name of Lady’s Slipper Orchid, one simple fact can’t be denied.
+That’s the knowledge that physical variations invariably naturally occur.
 In fact, many of the individual members of the remarkable group vary significantly in appearance.

-The different members of the group nevertheless share many general characteristics with each other.
-Most notably, each remains characterized by the presence of slipper-shaped pouches on the flowers.
+The different members of the group nevertheless still share many general characteristics with each other.
+Most notably, each of these botanical wonders remains characterized by the presence of slipper-shaped pouches on the flowers.
 These features of the plants play a key role in pollination.

-The stems of the many different species also range greatly in terms of height.
-In point of fact, that range varies from 8-28 in (20-70 cm).
+The stems of the many different species also range greatly in terms of their height.
+In point of fact, that range varies from an extreme of 8-28 in (20-70 cm).
 Each of these, furthermore, usually supports 1-2 flowers.
 Sometimes, though, as many as 3 blooms develop on individual plants.

-The different types of Lady’s Slipper Orchid also present a wide variety of colors.
-In this, these marvels of Nature follow the example of most related species.
+The numerous different types of Lady’s Slipper Orchid also present the viewer with a wonderful variety of colors.
+In this, these marvels of evolution follow the example of most related species.
 Most commonly, these colors include various shades of pink, red, brown, white, yellow, and purple.

-The leaves of most member species, meanwhile, present their own distinctive beauty.
-That holds true due to the fact that this foliage displays a unique light green color.
-This trait further sets this particular group of species apart from most orchids.
+The leaves of most member species, meanwhile, present their own distinctive brand of beauty.
+That holds true due to the fact that this tantalaizing foliage displays a unique light green color.
+This trait further sets this particular group of amazing floral wonders apart from most forms of orchids.

 Source: https://bit.ly/3xaA3kT Public Domain Image